NyathiBlesing/S-M-S/README.md

 This is a Student Management System that allows students to register by capturing all their details.
-It supports subject registration, dormitory management, and includes a functional login system that allows both administrators and students to log in.
+It supports subject registration, dormitory management, and includes a functional login system that allows both administrators and students to log in (Role Based Access).
 This is the Login page:

 <img width="600" height="450" alt="00" src="https://github.com/user-attachments/assets/a66a6df3-d929-4a7b-b271-d973fab6f007" />